 Seeking professional help early can help to reduce the harmful consequences of binge eating.

-Assessment - This is a comprehensive understanding of the severity and depth of the binge-eating problem in the context of the client life's situation.
-The individual's strengths, weaknesses, problems and needs are accounted in order to collaborate an effective solution.
-Potential risks are also discussed to integrate into the treatment planning.
+Assessment - This is a comprehensive understanding of the severity and depth of the binge-eating problem in the context of the client's life situation.
+The individual's strengths, weaknesses, problems and needs are accounted in order to determine an effective solution.
+Potential risks are also discussed and integrated into the treatment planning.
 A discussion of a suitable treatment plan will proceed after the assessment.